papillonlibre/Mergify/README.md

 # Mergify

-## Application Goal
-- leverage Spotify API to merge playlists together
+Welcome to Mergify, a web app built on React that leverages the Spotify API to allow users to perform some advanced funcionality not natively supported in Spotify such as : merge multiple playlists together, indicate playlists that only appear in one playlist, and more!

 ## Important links
-Can be accessed at: https://papillonlibre.github.io/Mergify/ The dashboard is at https://developer.spotify.com/dashboard
+The app deployment can be accessed at: https://papillonlibre.github.io/Mergify/ The developer dashboard is at https://developer.spotify.com/dashboard if you have the right credentials.

 ## Dependencies needed